 --protocol option enables you

-to establish a particular type of connection even when other
+to use a particular transport protocol even when other options

-connection protocol explicitly and overrides the preceding rules,
+protocol explicitly and overrides the preceding rules, even for

-are used or checked.
-Other connection options are ignored.
-For
+transport protocol are used or checked.
+Other connection options

-Unix, the client attempts to connect to the local server using a
+client attempts to connect to the local server using a Unix socket

-option is given to specify a port number.
+-P option is given to specify a TCP/IP port

 To ensure that the client makes a TCP/IP connection to the local